Getting Started

 Configuring Environment Variables on Self-Hosted Runners

-For example, if your cache server's API_BASE_URL is http://localhost:3000 and your URL_ACCESS_TOKEN is random_token, you would set ACTIONS_CACHE_URL to http://localhost:3000/random_token/.
+For example, if your cache server's API_BASE_URL is http://localhost:3000, you would set ACTIONS_RESULTS_URL to http://localhost:3000/.

 Getting the Actions Runner to Use the Cache Server